thisisdevanshi/DataMining-FinalProject/README.md

 - Output: This contains our submission.

 ## Structure of the code
-1.1 Importing the files and loading the dataset
+1. Importing the files and loading the dataset
-1.2 EDA
+2. EDA
-1.3 Feature Engineering
+3. Feature Engineering
-1.4 Evalutation Metric by Kaggle
-1.5 Understanding what makes a new user books a place 1.6 Models
-	1.6.1 Decision Tree
-	1.6.2 Logistic Regression
-	1.6.3 Random Forest
-	1.6.4 KNN
-	1.6.5 XGBOOST
-	1.6.6 Ensemble Model
-1.7 Preparing data for submission
-1.8 Future Work